Azure/azure-sdk/docs/dotnet/introduction.md

 ### General Guidelines {#dotnet-general}

-{% include requirement/MUST id="dotnet-general-follow-framework-guidelines" %} follow the official [.NET Framework Design Guidelines].
+{% include requirement/MUST id="dotnet-general-follow-framework-guidelines" %} follow the official [.NET Framework Design Guidelines](https://www.oreilly.com/library/view/framework-design-guidelines/9780135896457).

 At the end of this document, you can find a section with [the most commonly overlooked guidelines](#dotnet-appendix-overlookedguidelines) in existing Azure SDK libraries.